 The original recipe was invented by Italian Sailors - "marinai" in Italian - hence the name marinara.

-However, we like to add a few basil leaves as they infuse even more aroma to the sauce and are an integral part of modern Italian home cooking.
-We don't recommend other fresh herbs for this recipe.
+However, we recommend adding a few basil leaves as they infuse even more aroma to the sauce and are an integral part of modern Italian home cooking.

 Salt and pepper